Sorrii/AzteGiveaway/README.md

 !giveaway create <title> <duration> <number_of_winners> [<channel_id>]
 ```

-<title>: The unique title for the giveaway;
+title: The unique title for the giveaway;
-<duration>: The duration of the giveaway (e.g., 1h for 1 hour, 30m for 30 minutes, 2d for 2 days) -> use m for minutes, h for hours and d for days;
+duration: The duration of the giveaway (e.g., 1h for 1 hour, 30m for 30 minutes, 2d for 2 days) -> use m for minutes, h for hours and d for days;
-<number_of_winners>: The number of winners for the giveaway;
+number_of_winners: The number of winners for the giveaway;
-[<channel_id>] (optional): The ID of the channel where the giveaway will be announced.
+channel_id (optional): The ID of the channel where the giveaway will be announced.
 If not provided, the current channel will be used.

 ### Example: